miko53/reqverify/README.md

 ## Example

 The *Tests* folder contains a lot of examples.
-Let's examine one in particular.
+Let's examine a common use case.